 Again, this comes down to lifestyle changes.
 Quitting smoking, eating a healthy, balanced diet, maintaining a healthy weight, and engaging in regular exercise will all reduce your risk of CAD.
 If you have already been diagnosed with CAD, you can reduce associated health risks by taking prescribed medication as instructed and taking steps to reduce stress since this aggravates CAD.

 3. How can I support a family member with coronary artery disease?

 Your family member will be able to tell you the type of support that they would like and could benefit most from.
 Let them know that you are available to support them.
-This could be as simple as batch cooking them some healthy dinners or offering to transport them to medical appointments.
+This could be as simple as meal-prepping healthy dinners ahead of time or offering to transport them to medical appointments.